AndersDeath/diary2/000-current.md

 Ksusha has been flew to Russia today.
 It's the fisrt time in our lives when we will deparated for a week.
 Honestly I feel bad because of it.
 We spent a great day.
 We had a nice luch with pizze in Syrovarya.
 We walked a lot today.
 Currently shee is somewhere above Russia in an airplane.
 I feel bad, need to say it one more time.
 I fixed not a lot of thoughts here for the last several days.
 It's because I don't have mood for it.
 But I need to write down several things.

 1. We had to be on the cinema yestarday.
 Unfortunately there happened a bad thing.
 We wanted to enter to the hall with food and staff stopped us. tickets were very expencive and we decided not to go there and wrote a statemet for refund.
 I think if you pay so much money you need to have possibility to enter with everything that we want.
 2. We leave our apartments in the city center.
+Moving was successfull and I am sitting in other one now.